Kashu7100/Kashu7100.github.io/_teaching/2021-summer-teaching.md

 <b>Location:</b> BELL 1108E

 ### Capstone Projcts
+2-4 of the AMLI students will be assigned to the project during the last 4-5 weeks of the program.
+The students will apply their new found ML skills to the project.
 Part of the project titles are listed below:
 * Stock Price Prediction
 * Cybersecurity: Network Threat Detection
 * Action recognition